backtrace-labs/backtrace-node/README.md

 such as the error message and stack trace and send this information along with the report.

+#### report.trace()

+This function captures a stack trace at the current location.
+Due to the event loop, errors in Node.js sometimes are missing part of the stack trace.

+Call this function before every asynchronous function call, and your stack trace will be complete.

+Note that it is safe to call trace multiple times; if you call trace redundantly, backtrace-node will recognize that the second trace call supercedes the first, and only the latter will be included in the report.

+trace is automatically called when you call createReport and when you call setError.

 #### report.log(...)

 Adds a timestamped log message to the report.
 Log output is available when you